-Peanut Butter: Peanut butter is a nutritional dog treat that provides nutrients including protein, fiber and healthy fats.
+Peanut Butter: Peanut butter is a nutritional dog treat that provides nutrients including protein, fiber, and healthy fats.
 Furthermore, peanut butter is an excellent source of folic acid for cell growth and magnesium for metabolizing B-complex vitamins.
 However, xylitol, a sweetener toxic for dogs, is present in many brands of peanut butter, and ingredient labels must be checked for the presence of xylitol before using it for dogs treats.

-Popcorn: Dogs can safely eat popcorn treats, as long as it is air popped and free of seasonings and flavorings.
+Popcorn: Dogs can safely eat popcorn treats, as long as it is air-popped and free of seasonings and flavorings.
 In that form, popcorn makes a healthy snack for dogs.
 Dog parents can use plain popcorn as low-calorie treats for dogs who are on weight loss programs.

-Yoghurt: For dogs without lactose sensitivities, yogurt provides the perfect vessel for creating various healthy treats.
+Yogurt: For dogs without lactose sensitivities, yogurt provides the perfect vessel for creating various healthy treats.
 Plain Greek yogurt is the healthiest option because it has high levels of calcium and protein.
 It also contains probiotics that aid the digestion and gut health of a dog while it boosts the immune system.

-Bananas: Bananas provide numerous health benefits for dogs, and one of the most versatile fruits for making healthy dog treats.
+Bananas: Bananas provide numerous health benefits for dogs, and are one of the most versatile fruits for making healthy dog treats.
 One example is mixing mashed banana and plain Greek yogurt for making healthy frozen yogurt treats in ice cube trays or ice lolly molds.